TheRealMarcusChiu/personal-website-2/content/tinkering/_index.md

 +++
 # 🛠 Tinkering

-This is where I dive into the fun (and often chaotic) world of tech projects — from homelab setups and software builds to curious coding experiments and explorations in data science.
+This is where I dive into the world of tech projects — from homelab setups and software builds to curious coding adventures.